6OP-DX module development Blog

 About Free/Demo, to be clear:

-• Troublesome tones or noises (not critical for hardwares & ears) approx. every minute.
+• Troublesome tones or noises (not critical for hardwares & ears) approx. every minute, sent to every output jack (either main Master output and all six OP OUTPUT).

 Have added cable(s) status / monophony / polyphony information, at the top-right side of the touchscreen:

-:warning: 6OP-DX module requires at least “V/OCT” and “GATE” to operate.
-For additional features (offered by DX7 parameters, or by specific modulations), other input(s) may be used as required, such velocity, aftertouch, PW/MW wheels, and so on…
+:warning: 6OP-DX module requires at least “V/OCT” and “GATE” to operate (shown by the first three screen capture above).
+For additional features (offered by DX7 parameters, or by specific modulations), other input(s) may be used regardling your needs, such velocity, aftertouch, PW/MW wheels, and so on…

 The polyphony is dictated by MIDI→CV module(s) setting (from their respective contextual menus).
 In case of usage of different MIDI→CV modules as sources, for left-side inputs (V/OCT to RETRIG. input jacks), the 6OP-DX module selects the highest possible polyphony setting.